Payroll for small businesses: A complete guide

-If you’re new to hiring people, paying your employees can seem intuitively straightforward but the legalities and requirements make it more complex than simply transferring money and issuing payslips.
+If you’re new to hiring people, paying your employees can seem intuitively straightforward.
+However, the legalities and requirements surrounding payroll make it more complex than simply transferring money and issuing payslips.

 Table of contents

 - 5. Record pay, make deductions and report to HMRC

 What is payroll?

 Payroll refers to the process of calculating an employee’s pay.
 Other than salaries and wages, payroll also includes any bonuses, allowances, and benefits your employees are eligible for.

 You’ll also need to send the total tax owed from your employees to HMRC on a monthly basis and keep detailed records and reports of their pay (we’ll explain exactly how to do this later on in this guide).